kimpro82/GodSaveTheQueen/Do You Wanna Fit A Linear Regression Model/README.md

 ### 4. Bonus

-If this story end here, people will guess I am an idiot who doesn't understand iris data.
+If this story ends here, people will guess I am an idiot who doesn't understand iris data.

 Please enjoy the real iris with the following.